 Dividend Tax on Extraction

-Dividends declared by the FIC are taxed at 8.75% / 33.75% / 39.35% in the shareholders' hands.
+Dividends declared by the FIC are taxed at 10.75% / 35.75% / 39.35% in the shareholders' hands.
 The £500 annual dividend allowance applies per shareholder.
-Because the growth-share architecture allows the children's class to receive dividends, the combined family marginal rate on FIC profits can be materially lower than the founder's personal rate alone.
-The trade-off is that the children become tax filers if their dividend income exceeds the relevant thresholds.
+Because the growth-share architecture lets the children's class receive dividends, the combined family marginal rate on FIC profits can be materially lower than your personal rate alone.
+The trade-off is that your children become taxpayers in their own right once their dividend income exceeds the relevant thresholds.

 SDLT and ATED on Property Held in the FIC